 - Construction cost (at time of near-complete rebuild): €350 million

-Known as the Central Lenin Stadium until 1992, Luzhniki Stadium was constructed in 1956 but almost entirely rebuilt between 2013 and 2017 in advance of the 2018 World Cup.
+Known as the Central Lenin Stadium until 1992, Luzhniki Stadium was constructed in 1956 but was rebuilt in 2013 and 2017 ahead of the 2018 World Cup.
 It hosted the opening match and the final that year, as well as the 2008 Champions League final in which Manchester United beat Chelsea on penalties following a 1-1 draw.

-Home for many years to staunch rivals Spartak Moscow and CSKA Moscow, the stadium is now the temporary home of second-tier side FC Torpedo Moscow.
+Home to many years of staunch rivals Spartak Moscow and CSKA Moscow, the stadium is now the temporary home of second-tier side FC Torpedo Moscow.

 In 1982, a UEFA Cup match between Spartak and HFC Haarlem ended in disaster when 66 people died in a stampede attempting to exit the stadium.
 The Soviet authorities concealed the disaster, and the complete death toll was only disclosed seven years later in 1989.